CU-SRL/docs/src/avionics/hardware/currentprojects/testingboard/microcontroller.md

 # ARM Cortex M33 Notes

 These are some basic notes on the ARM Cortex M33 device we're using.

+## Cortex Details

+We're using the 48-pin QFN ARM Cortex M33 - the pinout is available on figure 1.6 on page 15 of the [datasheet](https://www.renesas.com/us/en/document/dst/ra4m2-group-datasheet).

 ## Port Reference